vercel/next.js/docs/advanced-features/rust-compiler.md

 }
 ```

+Currently, the `ssr` and `displayName` transforms have been implemented, these two transforms are the main requirement for using `styled-components` in Next.js.

 ### Jest

 Jest support not only includes the transformation previously provided by Babel, but also simplifies configuring Jest together with Next.js including: